ncatlab/nlab-content/pages/3/3/3/0/333/content.md

 ### Connes' noncommutative geometry

 A particular and most prominent realization of the program of noncommutative geometry has been lead by [[Alain Connes]].
+This is really "spectral" and possibly non-commutative [[Riemannian geomety]], where the metric structure on a possibly noncommutative "[[algebra of functions]]" is encoded by a structure called a _[[spectral triple]]_ (see there for more).

 The central ingredients in Connes' noncommutative geometry are

-* the idea to characterize a (noncommutative) space by a [[C-star algebra]] $A$, to be thought of as the $C^*$-algebra of global functions on that space; this approach has been occasionally considered earlier e.g. in the book of Semadeni on Banach algebras.
+* the idea to characterize a (noncommutative) space by a [[C-star algebra]] $A$, to be thought of as the $C^*$-[[algebra of functins|algebra of global functions]] on that space; this approach has been occasionally considered earlier e.g. in the book of Semadeni on Banach algebras.

 * There is a refined, quantized differential calculus where the differential is given by a commutator formula involving a Fredholm operator; the setup in which this is taken place involves cyclic cocycles discovered by Tsygan and Connes.